vmchale/atspkg/ats-pkg/man/MANPAGE.md

 **list** - List all available packages in current package set.

+**pack** - Create a tarball suitable for packaging the compiler.
+Takes as an argument a directory containing the unpacked compiler.

 **setup** - Set up manpages and shell completions.

 # OPTIONS